vamb/aboutus/en-US/terms/agreement.md

   (b)	Paragraph and sub-paragraph headings shall be ignored in construing this Agreement.

-  (c)	The words "include" and "including" are to be construed without limitation.
+  (&#99;)	The words "include" and "including" are to be construed without limitation.

   (d)	A reference to a "law" includes common or customary law and any constitution, decree, judgment, legislation, order, ordinance, regulation, statute, treaty, or other legislative measure, in each case of any jurisdiction whatever (and "lawful" and "unlawful" shall be construed accordingly).